prakanth97/GANs/README.md

 # Generative Adversarial Networks(GANs)
-This repository contains implementations of WGAH and CycleGAN
+This repository contains implementations of WGAN and CycleGAN